-SECTION 26.
+SECTION 28.
 Section 4 of S.L.
 2004-92 reads as rewritten:

 "SECTION 4.
 If an election is held pursuant to this act and the operation of ABC stores in the City of Kannapolis is approved, the The Rowan County ABC Board shall be renamed the Rowan/Kannapolis ABC Board.
-The terms of the current members of the Rowan County ABC Board shall not be affected by this act, and the Rowan County Board of Commissioners shall continue to appoint three members for staggered, three-year terms on the same schedule as is now followed.
+The terms of the current members of the Rowan County ABC Board shall not be affected by this act, and the Rowan County Board of Commissioners shall continue to appoint three members for staggered, three year terms on the same schedule as is now followed.
 There shall be three board members appointed for staggered three-year terms.
 One member shall be appointed by each of the following governing bodies: Rowan County Board of Commissioners, Kannapolis City Council, and the Salisbury City Council.
 Appointments shall be made in the following order as current board member terms expire: Salisbury City Council, Kannapolis City Council, and the Rowan County Board of Commissioners.
 The chair of the Rowan/Kannapolis ABC Board shall be determined by a vote of the members of the Rowan/Kannapolis ABC Board.
 A member of the Rowan/Kannapolis ABC Board may be removed for cause at anytime by the appointing authority.
 Members and employees of the Rowan/Kannapolis ABC Board are subject to the removal provisions of G.S.
 18B-202."

-SECTION 27.
+SECTION 29.
 Section 6 of this act becomes effective January 1, 2011.
 Sections 12 and 15 of this act become effective October 1, 2010, and apply to general managers and employees hired on or after that date.
 Section 16 of this act becomes effective October 1, 2011.
 Section 18 of this act becomes effective May 1, 2011, and is applicable for local board fiscal years beginning July 1, 2011.
-The ABC Commission shall offer training and education to local boards to assist local boards in complying with Section 18 of this act, and such training and

-- education shall be offered at least once annually after the effective date of this act; however, the Commission shall have no obligation to provide such training and education after December - Commission shall have no obligation to provide such training and education after December 31, 2013.
-Section 25 of this act is effective when it becomes law.
-Section 26 of this act is - 4 effective when it becomes law and applies to appointments and vacancies that occur on or after - 5 that date.
+The ABC Commission shall offer training and education to local boards to assist local boards in complying with Section 18 of this act, and such training and education shall be offered at least once annually after the effective date of this act; however, the Commission shall have no obligation to provide such training and education after December 31, 2013.
+Section 25 of this act is effective September 15, 2010, and its provisions shall apply to all existing wine distribution agreements.
+A supplier's shipment of wine to a wholesaler in North Carolina following the effective date of Section 25 of this act shall constitute acceptance by the supplier of the terms of this act and shall be incorporated into the distribution agreement between the supplier and wholesaler.
+Section 25 of this act shall be effective prospectively only and shall not apply to any administrative action pending before the ABC Commission or to pending litigation or claims that accrued before the effective date of this act.
+Section 26 of this act is effective September 15, 2010.
+Section 27 of this act is effective when it becomes law.
+Section 28 of this act is effective when it becomes law and applies to appointments and vacancies that occur on or after that date.
 The remainder of this act becomes effective October 1, 2010.
-Nothing in this act shall - 6 be deemed to repeal or amend S.L.
+Nothing in this act shall be deemed to repeal or amend S.L.
 1997-224 applicable to Mecklenburg County.
-Nothing in - 7 this act shall be deemed to repeal or amend Chapter 889 of the 1985 Session Laws applicable to - 8 the Greensboro ABC Board.
+Nothing in this act shall be deemed to repeal or amend Chapter 886 of the 1985 Session Laws applicable to the Greensboro ABC Board.